calypsonet/calypsonet-keyple-support-website/content/home/home.md

   columns = "1"
 +++

-Keyple is probably the **most powerful and complete open-source middleware for integrating Calypso card processing into ticketing terminals**.
+[Eclipse Keyple](https://keyple.org/) is probably the **most powerful and complete open-source middleware for integrating Calypso card processing into ticketing terminals**.
 This technical support site provides:
-- a practical introduction to understanding and getting started with the Keyple solution.
+- a [practical introduction](https://keyple-support.calypsonet.org/keyple-support/introduction/) to understanding and getting started with the Keyple solution.
-- It also hosts some add-ons (open or closed) to the Eclipse Keyple open-source project: reader plug-ins, demos and support for declaring the compliance of a Keyple-based terminal with ticketing terminal requirements.
+- It also hosts some add-ons (open or closed) to the Keyple open-source project: [reader plugins](https://keyple-support.calypsonet.org/keyple-support/reader-plugins/), [demos](https://keyple-support.calypsonet.org/keyple-support/ticketing-demo/) and support for declaring the [compliance of a Keyple-based terminal with ticketing terminal requirements](https://keyple-support.calypsonet.org/keyple-support/compliance/).

-CNA also provides Keyple-based tools Keyple-based tools (some publicly accessible, some reserved for CNA members).
+CNA also provides [Keyple-based tools](https://keyple-support.calypsonet.org/assistance-tools/overview/) (some publicly accessible, some reserved for CNA members).